cert-manager/website/content/docs/configuration/acme/dns01/README.md

-If granting cert-manager access to the root DNS zone is not desired, then the `_acme-challenge.example.com` subdomain can instead be delegated to some other, less privileged domain (`less-privileged.example.org`).
-This could be achieved in the following way.
+If granting cert-manager access to the root DNS zone is not desired, then the `_acme-challenge.example.com` subdomain can instead be delegated to some other, less privileged domain.

+### Nonmatching Subdomains

+Delegation could be achieved in the following way.
 Say, one has two zones:

 * `example.com`
 * `less-privileged.example.org`

+Notice how the above two zones have different Top Level Domains (i.e. `.com` vs `.org`).
+This means cert-manager will be querying for expected `TXT` records against authoritative nameservers for `example.org` instead of authoritative nameservers for `example.com`.

 1. Create a CNAME record pointing to this less privileged domain:
 ```